timescaping | matterscaping | landscaping | climatescaping

 October 8, 2020: Philosopher Lietje Bauwens participated in the workshop Soil Analysis and wrote the essay ‘Er woont iemand in het moeras’ (‘someone lives in the swamp’, in Dutch only): https://www.mistermotley.nl/art-everyday-life/er-woont-iemand-het-moeras

 Who is nature? – How visual narratives in art and design can overturn prevailing understandings of environment.
-Essay by Satellietgroep, Lotte Bosman with co-author Jacqueline Heerema is published in The Urbanization of the Sea by nai010publishers
+Essay by Satellietgroep, Lotte Bosman and Jacqueline Heerema is published in The Urbanization of the Sea by nai010publishers

-The becoming, The being & The meanwhile Part 2: Public intervention Onland, Land in Wording, Amsterdam
+The becoming, The being & The meanwhile Part 2: Public intervention Onland, soil drilling Land in Wording, Amsterdam

 The becoming, The being & The meanwhile, Part 1: Research of the genesis of Land in Wording, Amsterdam